EBIvariation/opentargets-pharmgkb/README.md

-genotypeAnnotationText | Full annotation string for genotype or allele | `"Patients with the rs121918596 del/GAG genotype may develop malignant hyperthermia when treated with volatile anesthetics [...]"` alleleFunction | Allele function annotation (see Table 2 [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5253119/)) | `"Decreased function"` haplotypeId | Name of haplotype; can be an allele or a genotype | `"CYP2B6*6"` or `"GSTT1 non-null/non-null"` internalHaplotypeId | Internal PGKB identifier for the haplotype | `"PA165818762"` drugFromSource | Drug name | `"succinylcholine"` drugId | CHEBI ID of drug, mapped through OLS | `"CHEBI_45652"` pgxCategory | Pharmacogenomics phenotype category | `"toxicity"`
+genotypeAnnotationText | Full annotation string for genotype or allele | `"Patients with the rs121918596 del/GAG genotype may develop malignant hyperthermia when treated with volatile anesthetics [...]"` alleleFunction | Allele function annotation (see Table 2 [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5253119/)) | `"Decreased function"` haplotypeId | Name of haplotype; can be an allele or a genotype | `"CYP2B6*6"` or `"GSTT1 non-null/non-null"` haplotypeFromSourceId | Internal PGKB identifier for the haplotype | `"PA165818762"` drugFromSource | Drug name | `"succinylcholine"` drugId | CHEBI ID of drug, mapped through OLS | `"CHEBI_45652"` pgxCategory | Pharmacogenomics phenotype category | `"toxicity"`